What is the Best Keyword Research Tool For You? [Free & Premium]

 Click here to go to Google Keyword Planner (don't do it).

-Google Trends is a tool by Google that shows you how interest in a keyword is evolving over time.
-It measures how many times the keyword used to be searched for and is being searched for now.
+Google Trends is a tool by Google that shows you how interest in a topic is evolving over time.
+It gives you historic keyword data on how many times the keyword used to be searched for and how much it's being searched for now.

 To show you how this works, I added 3 keywords: “protein powder”, “best protein powder”, and “best cheap protein powder”.